-MICROGRID CONCEPT PARLIER 2.22.2024
+MICROGRID CONCEPT PARLIER 2.22.2024 Inductive or Level II Charging (depending on availability) 3x scale

 Figure 60: Fowler Library Site

 Address No formal address; between 116 7th Street (Dataworks) and 312 7th Street (Library Owner The City of Fowler, Building owned by Fresno County Current Zoning M1 - Light Industrial Current Uses The site has an existing parking lot, a city storage yard, and a stormwater basin.
 The parking lot serves the adjacent Fresno County Library - Fowler Branch and consists of approximately 10,000 square feet of concrete pavement with striping for 36 standard parking stalls and two (2) solar powered electric vehicle charging stations (EVCS).
 The parking lot's perimeter is green space consisting of trees and ground cover.
 Chain-linked and barbed wire fencing separates the parking lot from the basin, and a block wall separates the library parcel from the basin.